Barrier-free travelling within the GVH – mobility for everyone!

 The barrier-free designed GVH customer centre in the Karmarschstraße 30/32, 30159 Hanover provides you with detailed information and advice.
 Our staff are available to answer any questions and queries you may have Monday to Friday between 09:30 a.m. and 08:00 p.m. and Saturdays from 09:30 a.m. to 06:00 p.m.

 For your desired connection within the GVH you will soon be able again to see in the electronic timetable, at which stops and at which time vehicles stop that are appropriate for persons with impaired mobility.
-At which stops you can enter the city tram barrier-free via elevated platforms or lifts, is shown in the route map of city trams which you can download below.
+In our route map all not barrier-free city tram stations are marked with a stair symbol.
+The city tram route map is available for download in the following.

 Travelling with hearing and vision impairments